My latest thrift store makeover was so simple but I’m loving it! These DIY tribal painted baskets add a nice touch to your home decor.

 I wanted to do something with them with paint, so I started brainstorming.
 I love the tribal print theme right now and the weave of the baskets created a great base to add some paint for some tribal-inspired designs.

-I left the brown basket as is and just added in some white acrylic paint for a cross/plus design.
+I left the brown basket as-is and just added some white acrylic paint for a cross/plus design.
 I did a few coats of the white and then once it was dry, I lightly sanded it to give it a slightly aged look.
 This photo is just after one coat of paint.

 I spray painted the lighter colored basket white to make it a little more modern.
 Then, I added some black acrylic paint to create a tribal pattern.

 I love how they look on my front porch for fall!
 For less than $4 and a little paint that I already had on hand, I now have 2 modern tribal painted baskets!

 - Acrylic paint or spray paint - colors of your choice

 - You have two options for painting your baskets.
 The first is to leave the basket as-is and add cross-hatch designs and paint the rim with acrylic paint.